Car Accident On Bends In The Road Causing An Accident – Who Is At Fault?

 - Witnesses – Witness statements are really good for strengthening your case, so if there are any witnesses, get their details so they can be contacted for a statement.

-- Proof of expenses – Keep record of all the expenses you have had due to the accident such as prescription fees, treatment costs, traveling costs etc.
+- Proof of expenses – Keep a record of all the expenses you have had due to the accident such as prescription fees, treatment costs, travel costs etc.

 - Medical report – Make sure you see a Doctor, firstly for the sake of your health, but also because a medical report will be made about your injuries, suggested treatment and recovery period.
 This is important when determining the amount awarded.